PitilessPeanut/IncludeAI/README.md

 ## TAKE YOUR GAME-AI TO THE NEXT LEVEL!!!

-Start a program with `#include <includeai.hpp>` to literally include an [stb](https://github.com/nothings/stb/)-style single-header library providing you with a General Game Playing, aka. *Effective Decision Making with Uncertain or Incomplete Information* (EDMUII), AI.
+Plug-in this Ai and watch magic happen!
+Under the condition that your game is structured in a certain way (see more below), all you need to do is putting `#include <includeai.hpp>` at the start of your code and you will literally include an [stb](https://github.com/nothings/stb/)-style single-header library providing you with a General Game Playing AI ready for your game!
-The goal of this library is to implement [Artificial General Intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence) as a single-header drop-in library.
-Quick deployment and ease-of-use are priotitized.
 *General Game Playing*, while sounding fun, is the second most difficult problem in the universe, far surpassing quantum physics, elliptic curve arithmetic and axionic singularity modulation, but slightly "easier" than mapping homomorphic endofunctors to manifolds of Hilbert space.
 As such, it remains an ongoing research project!
 Thread carefully 🔬